damms005/simple-db-sync/README.md

 4. **Handle Specific Conditions**: If conditions are provided, only rows that satisfy these conditions are considered for syncing.

-5. **Produce Sync Plan**: After analyzing differences, a sync plan is generated.
-This plan includes:
+5. **Response**: After analyzing differences, the following is returned:

    - Rows to be added to either table.
    - Rows to be updated if changes are detected.
    - Entries to be removed based on deletion timestamps or other conditions.
+Should should then take consume the response as necessary.

+6. Optionally, you can also use the Sync API to log sync time to the database, such that for subsequent sync, you can get the last sync time and use that to filter rows to compare.

 ### Tests